RikuPutkinen/full-stack-open/README.md

 My solutions to the Full Stack Open course exercises.

+Part 3 is in a separate repository: <https://github.com/RikuPutkinen/full-stack-open-puhelinluettelon-backend>

 ## How to run
 Example, change the exercise directory to the directory you want to run
 ```